ariga/atlas/doc/md/guides/orms/sqlalchemy.md

 In this guide we demonstrated how projects using SQLAlchemy can use Atlas to automatically plan schema migrations based only on their data model.
-To learn more about executing these migrations against your production database, read the documentation for the [`migrate apply`](/versioned/apply) command.
+To learn more about executing migrations against your production database, read the documentation for the [`migrate apply`](/versioned/apply) command.

 Have questions?
 Feedback?
 Find our team [on our Discord server](https://discord.gg/zZ6sWVg6NT)